- General Terminology: Cards; Deal and Play; Melds and Canastas

-- Any of the special hands that you agree to play enables you to make the first and only meld for your team by laying down your entire hand and thereby ending the play - see below.
+- If after drawing from the deck you have the cards required for any of the special hands that your table rules allow and your team has not yet put down its initial meld you may make the first and only meld for your team by laying down your entire hand without a discard and thereby end the play.

-If you make the initial meld for your team, but do not go out on that turn, then after discarding at the end of your turn, you take one of the talons or wings and place it face down in front of you.
-If your team is the first to meld you take the four-card talon, and the player who makes the initial meld for your opponents will get the three-card talon.
-You are not allowed to use the talon cards in the turn in which you make the initial meld.
-At the start of your next turn to play you add the cards of your talon to your hand, place any threes that you find in it face up with your team's melds and replace them by drawing an equal number of cards from the stock.
+- If you make the initial meld for your team, but do not go out on that turn, then after discarding at the end of your turn, if the turn card is still in the draw pile (so that there are at least 9 cards in the draw pile), you draw some bonus cards from the top of the draw pile and place them face down in front of you.
+If your team is the first to meld you draw four bonus cards; if the other team has already melded you draw only three bonus cards.
+You are not allowed to use these bonus cards in the turn in which you make the initial meld.
+At the start of your next turn to play you add the bonus cards of your talon to your hand, place any threes that you find in among them face up with your team's melds and replace them by drawing an equal number of cards from the stock.
 Then you begin your normal turn by drawing a card from the stock (or possibly taking the discard pile).

 The play ends if a player goes out or if the stock becomes depleted so that a player who needs to draw a card cannot do so.